-- 5.6.1 Subject to 5.6.2 below, upon application, a principal shall be entitled to one school term of unpaid refreshment leave after three years' service in the school and up to one year of such leave after five years' service in the school. - 5.6.2 Entitlement to refreshment leave is subject to: - (a) The principal providing reasonable notice to the board of their intention to take refreshment leave; and - (b) The board's ability to find a suitable reliever to fill the vacancy created by the principal taking the leave.
+- 5.6.1 Subject to 5.6.2 below, upon application, a principal shall be entitled to one school term of unpaid refreshment leave after three years' service in the school and up to one year of such leave after five years' service in the school. - 5.6.2 The ability to take up the entitlement to refreshment leave in clause 5.6.1 is subject to: - (a) The principal providing reasonable notice to the board of their intention to take refreshment leave; and - (b) The board's ability to find a suitable reliever to fill the vacancy created by the principal taking the leave.
 A suitable reliever is an individual who will be able, to the satisfaction of the board, to relieve in the school during the period of the principal's leave.
 The board shall use reasonable endeavour to find a suitable reliever.
 Reasonable endeavour in this context does not mean advertising regionally or nationally, except as required in this agreement.
-It does not require the board to place more than one advertisement; and - (c) The principal not being subject to current competence or disciplinary processes under this agreement or previous agreement at the time that leave is sought. - 5.6.3 Time off on refreshment leave will not count for the purposes of sick leave or holiday pay calculations or for entitlement to public holidays. - 5.6.4 A principal may not take up employment in another state or integrated school while on refreshment leave.
-This restriction does not preclude a principal on refreshment leave agreeing to undertake occasional day-relief duties. - 5.6.5
+It does not require the board to place more than one advertisement; and - (c) The principal not being subject to current competence or disciplinary processes under this agreement or previous agreement at the time that leave is sought. - (d) The maximum leave to which a principal in receipt of the allowance for Kāhui Ako Leadership is entitled is one school term.
+Any request for refreshment leave will not be granted unless it has the support of their employing board which shall first consider the needs of the wider Kāhui Ako. - (e) A principal in receipt of the Principal Recruitment Allowance being limited to Refreshment Leave of a maximum of one school term.
+Note: the Principal Recruitment Allowance will not be payable in this period of leave. - 5.6.3 Time off on refreshment leave will not count for the purposes of sick leave or holiday pay calculations or for entitlement to public holidays. - 5.6.4 A principal may not take up employment in another state or integrated school while on refreshment leave.
+This restriction does not preclude a principal on refreshment leave agreeing to undertake occasional day-relief duties.